department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/search/design/content-doc-v0.3.md

 Your military details { additional information component }

-What's your military status? { dropdown, conditional field may appear below }
+What's your military status? { dropdown; conditional field may appear below }

 Which GI Bill benefit do you want to use? ([Learn more]()) { dropdown, conditional fields may appear below }